 The new Glendale campus will help us expand our ability to educate followers of Christ to transform culture with truth on a greater scale than ever before.
 The new campus gives us the facilities and space we need to grow.
 The new location will also help us attract faculty and students, as we continue to expand reach while maintaining our mission.
 The new revenue streams will provide long-term financial stability at a time when small colleges are being forced to close.

 How did you keep such a big secret?

 Prior to the closing of the land exchange on November 13, the deal was not final.
 The process leading up to the closing of this land exchange was complex, and the agreement needed to be finalized before we could share our plans.
 It was certainly not easy to keep a secret of this size, and we are thrilled to be able to share the news today.

 Where will ACU sports teams practice and have games?

 Within a few years, all sports (except golf, shooting sports and swimming) will train and compete on campus.
-When the Fall 2019 semester begins, we expect to have in place and operating on campus a turf field for soccer and football practices and games, a baseball field, softball field, and sand volleyball courts.
+Soon we expect to have in place and operating on campus a turf field for soccer and football practices and games, a baseball field, softball field, and sand volleyball courts.
 We expect to be under construction on a multi-purpose arena for basketball, volleyball and gym sports.
 In the near future, we will also add on campus a separate stadium for football and track and field, and a tennis complex.

 What will happen to the ACU campus at Cactus Road and 24th Street?